Restoring a Table to a Point in Time

 - To facilitate your operations, you can search for the tables and belonged databases to be restored.

 - After the restoration is complete, new tables with timestamps appended as suffixes to original table names are generated in the DB instance.
 You can rename the new tables.

 - The new table name must be unique and consist of 1 to 64 characters.
-Only letters, digits, and underscores (_) are allowed.
+Only letters, digits, underscores (_), hyphens (-), and dollars ($) are allowed.

 - If you have enabled the operation protection function, click Send Code in the displayed Identify Verification dialog box and enter the obtained verification code.
 Then, click OK.

 Two-factor authentication is required to improve the security of your account and cloud product.
 For details about how to enable operation protection, see the Identity and Access Management User Guide.

 - On the displayed page, confirm the information and click Submit.